paraickenny/inferAMP/README.md

 A working version of the web implementation is at http://inferamp.org

-Note: The code was initially named inferCNV but changed name to inferAMP on 6/10/2019 when we determined that the other name was alread in prior use.
+Note: The code was initially named inferCNV but changed name to inferAMP on 6/10/2019 when we determined that the other name was already in prior use.

 Two directories are provided: